Roles & Responsibilities

 The AC is facilitated by an AASHE staff liaison in conjunction with a liaison from the AASHE Board of Directors appointed as per Board of Director policies and procedures for committee appointments.

-Applications to join the Advisory Council are solicited each fall.
+Applications to join the Advisory Council are being accepted until Oct.
+23.